Warning: contains GIFs

 Last week, I discussed the negative attitudes held towards ME/CFS by many healthcare professionals, and the implications of the name “chronic fatigue syndrome.”
 This week, I’m wrapping it up with research and suggestions for the newly diagnosed.
 Thanks for sticking with me, folks!

 Dr Ian Lipkin, of the Columbia Centre for Infection and Immunity, is studying immune molecules and the human microbiome to determine how the immune system of those with ME/CFS respond to bacteria, fungi, viruses and toxins.
 In collaboration with Dr Mady Hornig, he founded The Microbe Discovery Project to investigate these areas.
 Their groundbreaking research has already uncovered immune biomarkers, unequivocally proving a biological basis for ME/CFS.
 Drs Hornig and Lipkin suggest that after an initial infection, a sufferer’s immune system is unable to repair itself, and operates in a dysfunctional state of hyperactivity.
 Unfortunately, their current research only received funding for one year, rather than the five years requested, and the doctors were reduced to filming themselves eating chillies in an attempt to raise funds.
+This research seems have stalled due to ongoing litigation.

 There was some hype a few years back about XMRV: it was thought the retrovirus could be the cause of ME/CFS.
 Unfortunately, these results were not replicated, and the original study retracted.
 (In fact, Dr Lipkin conducted a study which definitively ruled out XMRV, and a another retrovirus once implicated in ME/CFS.)
 There are still some researchers interested in viral causes of this illness – Dr John Chia, an infectious disease specialist, believes enteroviral infections play a role in ME/CFS.
 His research has found that ME/CFS patients are significantly more likely to test positive for enteroviral infections in both the stomach and gut, compared to healthy controls.